-Learn More About FSA Microloans!
+Learn More About FSA Microloans:

 The same eligibility criteria for FSA Direct Operating and Ownership Loans apply to microloans.

-Section 5106 of the Agricultural Act of 2014 amends Section 313 of the Consolidated Farm and Rural Development Act, to be codified at a note to 7 U.S.C.
+Section 5202 of the Agricultural Act of 2018 amends Section 313(c) of the Consolidated Farm and Rural Development Act, to be codified at a note to 7 U.S.C.
 Section 1943.

-Last updated in October 2016.
+Last updated in September 2019.